slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 }
 ```

-If you want to know more about it, I encourage you to look at the [Asynchronous Programming in Rust book](https://rust-lang.github.io/async-book/01_getting_started/01_chapter.html).

-In our `async`/`await` implementation we implemented the `Future` and `Stream` traits, we reused [LocalPool](https://docs.rs/futures/0.3.6/futures/executor/struct.LocalPool.html) from `futures` crate as task executor, and we generalized `on_event` to notify the asynchronous operation completion.
+In our `async`/`await` implementation we implemented the `Future` and `Stream` traits, we reused [LocalPool](https://docs.rs/futures/0.3.6/futures/executor/struct.LocalPool.html) from the `futures` crate as a task executor, and we generalized `on_event` to notify the asynchronous operation completion.

 ### The controller lifecycle

 We first analyzed the controller lifecycle:

 1. When host invokes `run`, the controller starts a bunch of watchers and then it waits for new events
-2. Every time a new event comes in, the host wakeup again the controller with `on_event`
+2. Every time a new event comes in, the host wakes the controller up by calling `on_event`

 This means that during the `run` phase, the controller starts a bunch of asynchronous tasks, one or more of them waiting for asynchronous events.
 After the `run` phase completes, **there is no need to keep the module running**.
-When we wakeup again the controller, we need to check for any tasks that can continue and run them up to the point where we have all the tasks waiting for an external event.
+When we wake the controller up again, we need to check for any tasks that can continue and run them up to the point where we have all the tasks waiting for an external event.

-To implement this lifecycle, we just need to execute both on `run` and `on_event` the executor method [`run_until_stalled()`](https://docs.rs/futures/0.3.6/futures/executor/struct.LocalPool.html#method.run_until_stalled), which will run all tasks in the executor pool and returns if no more progress can be made on any task.
-This allows us to implement the `run` as following:
+To implement this lifecycle, we need to execute both on `run` and on `on_event` the executor method [`run_until_stalled()`](https://docs.rs/futures/0.3.6/futures/executor/struct.LocalPool.html#method.run_until_stalled), which will run all tasks in the executor pool and returns if no more progress can be made on any task.
+This allows us to implement `run` as follows:

 ```rust
 #[no_mangle]